ZiDiYao/MEC_EchoTeams/README.md

 - Spring Boot version **3.5.7**

 #### Run Command ( Backend)
+./mvnw spring-boot:run
-./mvnw spring-boot:run ( It meight be slightly different between Mac and Windows, But I know you will fix it !)
+-( It meight be slightly different between Mac and Windows, But I know you will fix it !)

 ### Run Command ( FrontEnd)
-npm install
+-npm install
-npm start
+-npm start